t3mp14r3/ergo/README.md

 make clean
 ```

-To uninstall ergo, you can use the uninstall rule (might require sudo)
+To uninstall ergo, you can use the uninstall rule
 ```
 make uninstall
 ```